pulumi/foundational-training/module-00-workshop-intro/slides.md

 # Introductions - Who are you?

 1. Name
-1. Company and Job
+1. Company and Job Title
-1. Experience with AWS
-1. Experience with IaC
+1. What you want to get out of this?

 ---